Thymus praecox aka Creeping Thyme

 Creeping Thyme, Red Flowering Thyme, Mother Of Thyme

-How to care for Creeping Thyme
+How difficult is it to take care of Creeping Thyme

 Creeping Thyme presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.